asiryan/EllipticCurves/docs/rank31-verification.md

 # Verifying 31 independent points on the record curve

-The library's existing `RationalPointRank` computation proves an unconditional lower bound of 31 for [ICARM curve #302](https://elliptic-rank.icarm.cloud/curve/302).
+The library's `RationalPointRank` computation proves an unconditional lower bound of 31 for [ICARM curve #302](https://elliptic-rank.icarm.cloud/curve/302).
 The experiment uses the published equation and rational points, credited to Claude, Levent Alpöge and Ava Howell on 2026-08-23.
 It does not search for those